 Application Deadlines and Requirements

 Please select the college/school your desired program resides to see deadlines and requirements.
-If you are not sure what college your desired program is under, please visit our Academics page and look over the offered programs.
+If you are not sure what college your desired program is under, please visit our catalog to explore programs.

 There will always be a need for great teachers.
 At the College of Education and Human Development's Graduate School of Education, we offer 27 academic programs, such as English as a second language, special education and education policy, as well as advanced studies for teachers and school leaders.
 In addition, students in the School of Recreation, Health, and Tourism can earn a degree in some of today's top trending areas, such as sports management, athletic training, kinesiology, tourism, hospitality and events management.